noeppi-noeppi/extintcode/details/README.md

 # Details

-This folder contains some files that show how exactly *extintcode* works.
+This folder contains some files that show how *extintcode* works in more detail.

 Details about IntCode itself can be found [here](https://esolangs.org/wiki/Intcode).